Bartvds/package.json-schema/README.md

 Note combining values into micro-encoding strings is discouraged (because it makes it necessary complicated for tools to parse).

-Also I'm game if anyone wants to cooperate on other similar schema's (bower etc), and maybe setup an github organisation which could also serve the http uris on github.io.
+Also I'm game if anyone wants to cooperate on other similar schema's (bower etc), and maybe setup a github organisation which could also serve the http uris on github.io.

 ## License